 This daily web magazine sees an audience of more than 17 million people, so it’s an understatement to say it would be pretty cool to be featured amongst its colorful, clever posts.
 And while the bulk of the writing is done by a small, steady team of freelancers, they do accept kitchen projects and recipe links from food bloggers — and also hire freelancers from time to time, so keep an eye on their job listings.

-With recent articles running the gamut from the history of ants on a log to a killer crock pot recipe for brown sugar and balsamic-glazed pork, Food52 makes food approachable, fun, and fascinating — and if you have an idea for a story that might fit its mission, you can contact the editors at firstname.lastname@example.org.
+With recent articles running the gamut from pillowy-soft cinnamon rolls to one-skillet chicken with brothy beans, Food52 makes food approachable, fun and fascinating — and if you have an idea for a story that might fit its mission, you can contact the editors at email@example.com.

 Click here for full submission guidelines.

 Saveur covers the junction of food and travel, featuring everything from recipes and cooking tips to features on specific ingredients and cookbooks.

 To submit ideas, email the editors at firstname.lastname@example.org with a summary of the article you’d like to write along with some information about how you’d like to put the article together, such as who you’d like to interview and what angle you’d take.

 “Why does anybody in the world ever eat anything but breakfast food?”

 If you were nodding in agreement with Ron Swanson during that particular episode of Parks & Rec, Extra Crispy might be the perfect spot for your food writing.
 This breakfast-focused blog publishes opinion pieces, serious reported stories, works of humor and more, and is actively open to pitches from outside contributors.

 Check out the submission guidelines for full details.